Best tank size for red cherry shrimp?

 5. Cherry shrimp care:

-• Introduce 1-2 cherry shrimp per gallonOpens in a new tab. of water, allowing for a balanced population without overcrowding.
+• Introduce 1-2 cherry shrimp per gallon of water, allowing for a balanced population without overcrowding.

 • Provide a balanced diet, including high-quality shrimp pellets, blanched vegetables, and occasional protein-rich treats such as frozen daphnia or bloodworms.